J-Zhang-Stat/Market-Risk-Framework/README.md

 | Performed stress testing under market shocks | `stress.py`, `reports/stress_summary.csv` |
 | Designed risk-based hedging/rebalancing strategies | `rebalancing.py`, `reports/rebalanced_weights.csv` |

-## Notes

-The original exploratory notebook is retained for provenance, while the production-style code in `src/market_risk` is modular, testable, and easier for recruiters or hiring managers to review.
-The framework is intended for educational and portfolio demonstration purposes, not live investment or trading advice.